 Mustard family (Brassicaceae)

-Description: This introduced annual plant is 2-8' tall, branching occasionally.
+Description: This plant is a summer annual that becomes 2-8' tall, branching occasionally.
 The stems are usually glabrous and glaucous; sometimes they have scattered stiff hairs toward the base.
 The alternate leaves are up to 10" long and 3" across, becoming smaller as they ascend the stems.
 The lower leaves are pinnately lobed and obovate in outline, tapering to a long and rather stout petiole.
 The terminal lobe is much larger than the lateral lobes.
 The upper surface of a lower leaf is often bristly with scattered hairs that are stiff, short, and white.
 The lower surface is usually glabrous, except for a few hairs along the central vein.
 The upper leaves are often lanceolate, broadly elliptic, or some other odd shape; they have 1-2 lobes or none.

 The upper stems terminate in narrow racemes of yellow flowers; these racemes are ½–2' long when fully mature.
-Each flower is up to 1/3" across, consisting of 4 yellow petals, 4 sepals, several stamens, and a pistil.
+Each flower is up to 1/3" (8 mm.) across, consisting of 4 yellow petals, 4 sepals, several stamens, and a pistil.
 The sepals are initially green, but become yellow while the flower blooms.
 The petals are well-rounded toward their tips.
 The blooming period occurs primarily during the summer and lasts about 1-2 months.
 A few plants may bloom during the fall.
 Each flower is replaced by a slender silique that becomes appressed against the stalk of the raceme as it matures.
-This silique is about 2/3" long, tapering to a conical beak.
-The petiole of the silique (or flower) is about 1/3" long.
+This silique is about 2/3" (17 mm.) long, tapering to a conical beak.
+The petiole of the silique (or flower) is about 1/3" (8 mm.) long.
 The seeds within this silique are dark brown or black.
 Both the seeds and the foliage have a pungent taste.
 The root system consists of a taproot.
 This plant spreads by reseeding itself.

 Cultivation: This plant often occurs in full or partial sun, fertile soil, and mesic conditions.
 On less fertile ground, it is smaller in size.
 During hot sunny weather the leaves have a tendency to wilt, but they quickly recover by nightfall.
 Sometimes this plant becomes lanky and flops sideways.

-Range & Habitat: Black Mustard is a common plant in central and northern Illinois, but it is less common or absent in southern Illinois (see Distribution Map).
+Range & Habitat: The non-native Black Mustard is a common plant in central and northern Illinois, but it is less common or absent in southern Illinois (see Distribution Map).
 Habitats include weedy meadows, thickets, areas along railroads and roadsides, fallow fields, vacant lots, and miscellaneous waste places.
 Disturbed areas are preferred; Black Mustard doesn't invade high quality natural areas to any significant degree.
 It is native to Eurasia.

 Faunal Associations: The nectar and pollen of the flowers attract primarily small bees and flower flies; less common visitors include White butterflies and wasps.
 The foliage is occasionally eaten by the caterpillars of various White butterflies, including Pieris rapae (Cabbage White) and Pontia protodice (Checkered White).
 The pungent foliage is usually avoided by mammalian herbivores; it is somewhat toxic to them.